BolotZhusupekov07/sorting_algorithms_visualized/README.md

 # Description
 The program visualizes the most common eight sorting algorithms using `matplotlib`'s `FuncAnimation`class.
-What are sorting algorithms,they are used to rearrange a given array or list elements according to a comparison operator on the elements.
-The comparison operator is used to decide the new order of element in the respective data structure.

 Furthermore for User Interface purposes I used `tkinter` module, and another addition module `random`.
 Here you can find out more about [sorting algorithms](https://www.geeksforgeeks.org/sorting-algorithms/), and here for more inside to [FuncAnimation](https://matplotlib.org/3.3.3/api/_as_gen/matplotlib.animation.FuncAnimation.html).